 “Our Executive MBA gives students the chance to learn from innovative methods taught by some of the world’s most respected business professors, as well as the chance to participate in an Executive Management Simulation Program in either New York, Shanghai or Sao Paulo” says Toni.

-Where to enrol in business education in Europe
+Where to enroll in business education in Europe

 Here are some of the best-rated European business schools for business and executive education: